-Once the current stock of this title is depleted it will be replaced by a revised version, Applied Well Test Interpretation.
+This title is depleted and being replaced by a revised version, Applied Well Test Interpretation.
 To learn more about this title, please click here.

 BACK IN PRINT!
 The first book in the SPE Textbook Series, this volume emphasizes fundamental principles in using well pressures and flow rates to evaluate the formation surrounding a tested well.
 Originally published in the early 1980's, this textbook has been an industry and educational standard for many years.
 Example problems, exercises, tables and figures supplement the material.